KazDragon/telnetpp/README.md

   * [x] MCCP - the Mud Client Compression Protocol (see http://tintin.sourceforge.net/mccp/)
 5. [x] Structures to hide the complexity of the layer (e.g. routers, parsers, generators).
   * [x] Session class that understands all of the helper structures and how to convert to and from a stream of bytes.
-  * [x] A byte_converter, which converts a stream of tokens into streams of bytes.

 # Status

 Telnet++ is automatically tested with Clang and G++ 5.2.

-For further information about the working status of Telnet++, to report any bugs, or to make any feature requests, visit the [Waffle board](https://waffle.io/KazDragon/telnetpp)

 # The Basics